jadencodes/jadencodes.github.io/_posts/2022-09-01-cloud-village-my-bucket-is-yours.md

 Not a lot, but not nothing either.
 At this point there are two likely scenarios based on the prompt and title: the codebase is stored in a bucket OR, the bucket is referenced in the code base.

-### Github search
+### GitHub search

-Github search can be quite useful if you know what you are doing.
-Regardless, I was able to narrow down the repositories with the search term [cloud-village](https://github.com/search?l=Python&q=cloud-village&type=Repositories) and selecting `Python` as the primary repository languange I was looking for.
+GitHub search can be quite useful if you know what you are doing.
+Regardless, I was able to narrow down the repositories with the search term [cloud-village](https://github.com/search?l=Python&q=cloud-village&type=Repositories) and selecting `Python` as the primary repository language I was looking for.

 This gave me two results: